This is the article “Strength and Comparison” for the coming week, the article “Ranking, Rating and Score” has also been published this weekend.

-The comparison table provides a way to compare currencies from a longer term perspective of 13 weeks and at the same time taking the current development also into account.
-By coloring the currencies according to their Classification, see “Forex Currency Score Classification for Wk9"”, we can show what the best combinations are.
-In doing this we apply 2 rules to make it all clear.
+The comparison table provides a way to compare currencies from a longer term perspective of 13 weeks and also simultaneously taking the current trend into account.
+By coloring the currencies in the X and Y axis according to their Classification, see “Forex Currency Score Classification for Wk9"”, we can show what the best combinations are.
+In doing this we apply 2 rules to make it clear.

-[li]It means that each currency must be far separate from each other in the range from 1 to 8.
-This can mean that the classification of the currencies in question may change in the longer term.
-By using the difference of 4 which is exact the half of the range it seems a safe approach for trading 2 currencies similarly classified.[/li][li]Since each classification covers only 2 or 3 scores at the most it means that the currencies are at least one classification separated from each other in the current week.[/li][li]Even though they are in the same classification when looking at the 13 weeks average a currency may be in a weaker/stronger period and may even change of classification in the future.
+[li]It means that each currency must be far apart from each other in the range from 1 to 8.
+This means that the classification of the currencies in question may change in the longer term.
+By using the difference of 4 which is exact the half of the range it seems a safe approach for trading 2 currencies similarly classified.[/li][li]Since each classification covers only 2 or 3 scores at the most it means that the currencies should be at least one classification apart from each other in the current week.[/li][li]Even though they are in the same classification when looking at the 13 weeks average a currency may be in a weaker/stronger period and may even change its classification in the future.
 See the current classification for the coming period at the top of this article.[/li][/ul]

 The Forex “13 Weeks Currency Strength” and the “Comparison table” provide meaningful data for my FxTaTrader strategy.
 Besides this I also use the “Forext Ranking, Rating and Score” which is also available once a week on my blog at FxTaTrader.com.
 If you would like to use this article then mention the source by providing the URL [FxTaTrader.com](file:///C:/Users/portiz/Dropbox/TIS/Dropbox/Forex/_SocialMedia/Blog/2016/W05/FxTaTrader.com) or the direct link to this article.
 Good luck in the coming week.